os-climate/OS-Climate-Community-Hub/README.md

  - Data Extraction/AI Video:  https://vimeo.com/652668377

 ### Repo and/or Project Access

+Open an issue on the Community Hub using this link to do the following: https://github.com/os-climate/OS-Climate-Community-Hub/issues/new/choose
+ - Request credentials for an os-climate bucket
+ - Request Onboarding to OSC Data Commons
+ - Request memberships on OS-Climate github org and credentials for Trino
+ - Report a security vulnerability

 Need permissions to a particular repo and/or project?
 Please contact the appropriate admin listed here:  https://github.com/operate-first/apps/blob/master/kfdefs/overlays/osc/osc-cl1/trino/configs/group-mapping.properties

 Want more information on how to contribute code or data?
 Please see: https://github.com/os-climate/OS-Climate-Community-Hub/blob/main/Contributing.md